-Chillies really do have have properties.
+Chillies really do have health giving properties.
 Other therapeutic uses include being a stomachic, carminative and anti-flatulence agent, and a digestant.
 Chillies are also a very rich source of iron and vitamins A and C.

 The challenge with chillies is to balance the heat, fragrance and flavour.
 Often the last two are overlooked.
 Chillies stimulate the appetite by increasing the flow of saliva and gastric secretions, aiding digestion.
 The flavour they provide can be mild, smoky, bitter, nutty, intense with overtones of liquorice, citrus, tropical, toast, sweet fruit or berries.

-Green chillies are the unripe fruit and are used for their texture, colour, acidity and raw flavour.
+Green chillies, or unripe ones of any colour, and are used for their texture, colour, acidity and grassy raw flavour.
 Green chillies are always fresh and not dried.

 Ripe fruits can be red, orange, yellow or purple (such as the Purple Cayenne), but generally all will turn red when dried.
 Not all ripe/red chillies dry well – some produce tough skins as they dry.
 Red chillies can be used fresh or dried and are used for heat most of all and some flavour, rather than texture.

 The seeds and the membranes contain the most heat and many prefer to remove these before using.